 There are bankers who spring out of bed at 6am every weekday to get ready for work as if called into a meeting by God.
 The raison d’être for this group is to toil through all the days of the year until one very particular day in the year.
 Bonus day.

 Whether it is earned in €, $, £ or ¥, on a good bonus day it will feel as if God came down to earth and kissed him or her on the forehead.

 On bonus day you may notice for the first time that some of your colleagues actually have teeth.
 Year-round glares turn into ear-to-ear smiles.
-During the year you’ll see colleagues get engaged, marry, become parents and take off on week-long holidays to the Seychelles.
+During the year many of them will get engaged, marry, become parents and take off on week-long holidays to the Seychelles.
 However, you will not see them wear anything remotely close, i.e. as BIG, as the smile they’ll walk into work with that day in anticipation of the handout.
-The stress, grey hairs, hair loss, stomach ulcers, eczema, skin rashes, to name a few undesirable aspects of the job, are justified by the paper handed to you which contains your bonus for the year.
+The stress, grey hairs, hair loss, stomach ulcers, eczema, skin rashes, to name a few undesirable aspects of the job, are justified by the paper handed to them which contains their bonus for the year.
 If it is a great handout then the day after the beneficiary will glow like a prophet.
-Let’s hope it’s a good year, ey!
+Let’s hope it’s a good year.

 The lifestyle: la dolce vita